nitrescov/Python-RaspiNAS/README.md

 3. Setup of `server.py`:
    * This file contains additional configuration options which are located right after the import section (marked with `Server configuration and personalization`).
-   * There the language, ip, port, a different target directory for uploaded files, the name of the owner und a directory naming filter can be changed, although you can still run the program with default settings.
+   * There the language, ip, port, a different target directory for the files, the name of the owner und a directory naming filter can be changed, although you can still run the program with default settings.

+4. Create a self-signed SSL certificate (more details at [Baeldung](https://www.baeldung.com/openssl-self-signed-cert)):
+   * First, OpenSSL must be installed (`sudo apt install openssl` / `sudo pacman -S openssl`).
+   * The following commands should be executed in the installation home (default `Python-RaspiNAS/`).
+Alternatively, they can be customized to save the certificate with different preferences and/or in a different location.
+     * Generate the key file: `openssl genrsa -out raspinas.key 2048`
+     * Create a certificate signing request: `openssl req -key raspinas.key -new -out raspinas.csr`<br>
+       (Sometimes it can happen that the browser expects an entry in the "Common Name" field later.)
+     * Generate the certificate: `openssl x509 -signkey raspinas.key -in raspinas.csr -req -days 365 -out raspinas.crt`<br>
+       (The validity of the certificate in days can be changed at will.)

-4. Starting the server:
+5. Starting the server:
    * Because the project is suitable for use on a [Raspberry Pi](https://www.raspberrypi.org/), first of all a hint for that: To make the server keep running after closing a SSH connection, you can use the tool [screen](https://www.gnu.org/software/screen/).
-   * If you are using your Terminal in the installation home (default `Python-RaspiNAS/`), just type the command `python3 server.py` to start the application.
+   * If you are using your Terminal in the installation home, just type the command `python3 server.py` to start the application.
    * A potential problem caused by missing writing permissions when Python tries to manage directories can be solved using `sudo` - if you trust the code.
 An alternative and better solution is to use the Linux rights management.

-5. Shutdown the server:
+6. Shutdown the server:
    * Probably the easiest part: (screen -r) and CTRL + C

 > Note:<br>
 > The program should currently only be used on a home server that is not publicly accessible.
-Even though the login data is hashed using SHA224 and transferred via a cookie secured with a random SECRET token, the files are **not** encrypted or otherwise protected during upload and download.
+The login data is hashed using SHA224 and transferred via a cookie secured with a random SECRET token.
+The connection is now also secured via SSL/TLS, but there is currently no protection against specific attacks targeting the server (e.g. brute force attacks).